WeMakeAppSolution/.github/.github/ISSUE_TEMPLATE/improvement-or-changes.md

 ---
 name: Improvement or Changes
-about: Describe the purpose here.
+about: Propose changes or improvement on the existing code
 title: ''
 labels: enhancement
 assignees: ''